-to be "Significant"

-6. Enabling knowledge exchange 2 - government in the development of human resource capacity at national and local levels through the creation of a pool of master trainers and supporting training throughout the country.
+5. Facilitating national dialogue towards child friendly social norms 2 During the evaluation period, UNICEF demonstrated periodic facilitation of national dialogue at critical points of UNICEF programme implementation Therefore its contribution through this core role is considered to be "Significant" 6.
+Enabling knowledge exchange 2 UNICEF was the key development partner assisting the government in the development of human resource capacity at national and local levels through the creation of a pool of master trainers and supporting training throughout the country.
 UNICEF supported training in IMCH commenced in 1999 and ended in 2003, while later trainings were mostly targeted to Roma mediators in support of antenatal and postnatal care of Roma mothers and their children.

-7.Modeling/piloting 0 - No modelling
+As there was a break in support of trainings, UNICEF's contribution through this core role is considered to be "Significant" 7.Modeling/piloting 0 - No modelling